Aeronautical Development Establishment

 Aeronautical Development Establishment is a laboratory of India's Defence Research and Development Organisation.
 Located in Bangalore, its primary function is research and development in the field of military aviation.

-Recent successful projects include Lakshya (an aerial target), Nishant (a reconnaissance unmanned aerial vehicle), Nirbhay(a subsonic cruise missile), flight simulators for (LCA, Ajit, Kiran, Mig-21) and avionics packages for Tejas-LCA (display and FCC).
+Recent successful projects include Lakshya (an aerial target), Nishant (a reconnaissance unmanned aerial vehicle), Ghatak, Nirbhay (a subsonic cruise missile), flight simulators (for LCA, Ajit, Kiran, and Mig-21) and avionics packages for Tejas-LCA (display and FCC).
 It earlier worked on Sparrow (mini-uav) and Ulka (aerial target).

-Shri Y Dilip, Outstanding Scientist is Director of Aeronautical Development Establishment since 01st January 2022.
+Shri Y Dilip, Outstanding Scientist is Director of Aeronautical Development Establishment since 1 January 2022.

 History

-Aeronautical Development Establishment (ADE) was established in January 1959 at High Grounds, Bangalore.
+Aeronautical Development Establishment was established in January 1959 at High Grounds, Bangalore.
+To combine the development and certification of flight systems and avionics, the Flight Control System Integration Complex was set up at ADE.
+It will provide pilots with simulated training.
+It serves as a focal location for the development and integration of flight control systems as well as for accelerating the development of avionics and hardware for both manned and unmanned systems.
+FCS Complex will create and validate flight control systems for Advanced Medium Combat Aircraft and the HAL Tejas Mk2.